cxcorp/cyber-course-project-2020/README.md

 Once node and npm are installed (npm comes with node), `cd` into this directory and run `npm i`.
 This will install all required dependencies.
 If your node version is too old, you'll probably get an error regarding the sqlite3 dependency's native additions.

-If the sqlite3 dependency's installation fails, try installing `libsqlite3`, removing `node_modules/` and running `npm install --build-from-source`.
+If the sqlite3 dependency's installation fails, ensure you have the *latest* node 12 or node 14.
+If it still doesn't work, try installing `libsqlite3` (`sudo apt-get install libsqlite3`), removing `node_modules/` and running `npm install --build-from-source`.
 Notes about that [here](https://www.npmjs.com/package/sqlite3#source-install).

 If it still doesn't work, see section "Run with Docker".